 Schools in Hong Kong are well regarded academically.
 While public schools uphold a high standard of learning, the curriculum is mostly taught in Cantonese.
 This can be a deal breaker for some families, especially those only staying in the city-state for a short time or those whose children aren't young enough to be able to pick the language up quickly.

 Another concern parents may have about public schooling in Hong Kong is the reputation of the country's curriculum as being centred on rote learning.
 However, significant reforms to the curriculum have taken place in recent years, resulting in a more modern and well-rounded revamped curriculum.

-As a result, expat families usually enrol their children in private international schools.
+Still, for the sake of easing the transition in Hong Kong, most expat families opt to enrol their children in private international schools.
 Fortunately, the diverse nature of Hong Kong ensures that there are many international teachers and school options for expat children.

 Public schools in Hong Kong

 Public schools in Hong Kong are fully funded by the government and offer free education to all children.
 The government has implemented language- and cultural-support programmes for non-Chinese-speaking children, which can be a great help to those young enough to pick up the language quickly.
 However, for older children, this can still be a difficult path.